Cannon God Exaxxion: Characters

-The main character of the series, Hōichi's life is turned upside down when the Riofaldian take over the Earth by force.
+The main character of the series, Hoichi's life is turned upside down when the Riofaldian take over the Earth by force.

-Hōichi is called "Gun" by his friends, which is a joke on his name.
+Hoichi is called "Gun" by his friends, which is a joke on his name.
 He is called this because the kanji symbol for Hō in his name (砲) means "gun" in Japanese.
-On the day of the tenth anniversary of first contact with the Riofaldians, Hōichi meets Isaka, a beautiful young high school girl who wants some time alone with Hōichi.
-She turns out to be a creation of Hōsuke Kano, and gives Hōichi the Gunner Suit Glove, which allows Hōichi to change his clothes into a power suit.
-After fighting off Riofaldian robots, Hōichi is taken to the XXX Unit, Exaxxion.
+On the day of the tenth anniversary of first contact with the Riofaldians, Hoichi meets Isaka, a beautiful young high school girl who wants some time alone with Hoichi.
+She turns out to be a creation of Hosuke Kano, and gives Hoichi the Gunner Suit Glove, which allows Hoichi to change his clothes into a power suit.
+After fighting off Riofaldian robots, Hoichi is taken to the XXX Unit, Exaxxion.